Social recruiting: How to select (and maximize) your best channels

 Stack Overflow now offers a Talent Account where you can post opportunities, search candidate profile and create a company page.
 However, this specialist network comes at a steep cost with annual packages starting at over $3,000.
 Additionally, Stack Overflow aims to keep the platform engaging and valuable for developers, meaning that they limit recruiters they perceive as spamming members.

 As a social platform where individuals plan meetups for social and professional interest groups, Meetup can be a great platform to add to your social repertoire.
 Meetup is simple to use: organizers create groups that host events, on each group and event there is a group chat function where participants and organizers can share information about the event or comments related to the event/group topic.

 To tap into Meetup, join local specialist groups in your area or even areas where you may be searching for candidates.
 If you’re looking for Marketing professionals, look for marketing events or groups in your area.
 Meetup is a great way to reignite some hands-on, in-person recruiting by attending events.
 Additionally, you can browse event participant names to cross-reference with LinkedIn or even post your opportunity to group/event message boards (though you may want to check with the organizer first!).

 If you’re looking for passionate people, Medium is a great resource to check.
 Medium is a platform where writers from various backgrounds come to share stories, experiences and takes on new themes or events.
 Medium boasts a wide range of topics with subject matter experts weighing in with their unique takes.
-Whether you’re looking for legal counsels or designers, Medium can be a great place to identify people who are passionate about what they do.
+Whether you’re looking for legal counsel or designers, Medium can be a great place to identify people who are passionate about what they do.

 Once you identify potential candidates, send them targeted outreach via the channel of your choice to take your social recruiting to the next level.